michaeljfriedman/simple-neural-network/README.md

 - Numpy: Python vector/matrix algebra package, used for vector/matrix computation

 ## Documentation
-See the docs/ directory for the project documentation.
+See the docs/ directory for the full project documentation.